JuliaML/LearningStrategies.jl/README.md

 # Acknowledgements
 LearningStrategies is partially inspired by [IterationManagers](https://github.com/sglyon/IterationManagers.jl) and conversations with [Spencer Lyon](https://github.com/sglyon).
 This functionality was previously part of the [StochasticOptimization](https://github.com/JuliaML/StochasticOptimization.jl) package, but was split off as a dependency.

-Complex LearningStrategy examples can be found in [StochasticOptimization](https://github.com/JuliaML/StochasticOptimization.jl) and from [blog posts](http://www.breloff.com/JuliaML-and-Plots/).
+Complex LearningStrategy examples can be found in [StochasticOptimization](https://github.com/JuliaML/StochasticOptimization.jl) and from Tom Breloff's [blog posts](http://www.breloff.com/JuliaML-and-Plots/).

 ## Primary author: [Tom Breloff](https://github.com/tbreloff)